 Not so fast.

-Ace Hardware stores come in many sizes—each very different form the others.
+Ace Hardware stores come in many sizes—each very different from the others.
 They also tend to be much smaller in size compared to the average Home Depot.
 Conversely, most Home Depot stores have a minimum amount of square footage (around 105,000 sq. ft.).

 With Ace Hardware stores averaging around 30,000 square feet, that means it would take roughly 3X the number of Ace Hardware stores to match Home Depot’s numbers.